As a brand marketing event manager, you’ve most likely been bombarded with virtual this and virtual that these past 12-months.

 While virtual experiences are more suitable for mircro prospect targeting, digital events have been tremendously successful with larger audiences.
 They host live audiences for engagements such as presentations, webinars, and live interaction with breakout rooms or Q&A sessions.

 These marketing events are beneficial for brands because you can easily expand your engagement by increasing the flexibility in the execution of your engagements, reaching a much broader audience — all while capturing more robust data.

 Brand marketing events are living in an incredible moment in history right now.
-Even though the face-to-face marketing opportunities found at live events, experiential events, traditional retail spaces, meetings, conferences, and trade shows will always be the most preferred way to connect with customers and prospects, it’s clear that virtual marketing is having more than a moment.
+Even though the face-to-face marketing opportunities found at live events, traditional retail spaces, and trade shows will always be the most preferred way to connect with customers and prospects, it’s clear that virtual marketing is having more than a moment.
 It’s here to stay, even when live events return in full swing.